 Sylvia Plath's The Bell Jar, Jay McInery's Bright Lights, Big City,

-Myself.
-I enjoy studying historical contexts and their bearing on a
+Myself."
+I enjoy studying historical contexts and their bearing on

 This site won't allow for italics, so those novel titles are not